Code-Institute-Submissions/milestone-project-79/README.md

 #### Casual User

-As a casual user, I would like to be able to navigate each page easily, so that I can enjoy the content without worrying about getting lost.
+As a casual user, I would like to be able to navigate each page easily, so that I can enjoy the content and get straight to the point without worrying about getting lost.

-High-resolution wireframes can be found [here](./assets/mockups/recipeasy-mockup.pdf).
+High-resolution wireframes can be found [here](https://github.com/vdgvzr/milestone-project---2/blob/master/assets/mockups/recipeasy-mockup.pdf).

 ***